-Dr. Lawton Davis made a motion to approve the minutes of the previous meeting. seconded the motion.
-Minutes were approved unanimously.
+Dr. Lawton Davis made a mot ion to approve the min utes of the previous meeting seconded the motion.
+Minutes were approved unanim ously.
 Carl Johnson and Jamela Franklin taped the meeting.
-Four 60-minute tapes recorded the meeting.
-The tapes, two-tape transcript, and the minutes will serve as the official record for the TRC meeting.
+Four 60-min ute tapes recorded the meeting.
+The tapes, two-tape transcript, and the minutes wil

-Old Business
+Old Business: